 With the HR industry incorporating technology at a rapid rate, the role and function of the sector is undergoing a significant transformation.
-Pillay spearheads Xabisa Human Capital Resources, which strives to be a valued strategic partner that offers multidisciplinary, integrated and innovative solutions to clients.
+Pillay spearheads Xabisa Human Capital Solutions, which strives to be a valued strategic partner that offers multidisciplinary, integrated and innovative solutions to clients.

 “We are passionate about talent and development and our service offering reflects this through a number of developmental programmes,” she says.

 Building an HR business

 Pillay founded Xabisa Human Capital Solutions in 2012 with the vision of positively influencing the HR space within companies.

 “We become a part of the business family and take care of the heartbeat of our client’s companies, namely their staff.
 HR is no longer merely an administrative function, instead we share a seat at the table having significant impact on a company’s bottom line,” she says.